n4itr0-07/Testing-Repo/Time Table.md

    - `Linux Basics for Hackers`, `Practical Ethical Hacking`, `PortSwigger Labs`.
 4. **Write-Ups & Videos**:
    - Bug bounty success write-ups on HackerOne.
-   - Videos by insiderphd, STÃ–K, and John Hammond.
+   - Videos by insiderphd, STÖK, and John Hammond.

 ### **Additional Notes**
 - **Weekly Review**: Dedicate Sundays to reviewing your progress and improving weak areas.
 - **Networking**: Join Telegram/Discord groups to stay updated with bug bounty trends.
 - **Goal**: Submit at least **1 valid bug report every two weeks** from September onward.

 > **Final Motivation**: *"Struggle now so you can live your dreams later.
-Your hard work will pay offâ€”trust the process!"*
+Your hard work will pay off—trust the process!"*